Allianz Arena

 Champions League ticket prices

 Allianz Arena is around 10 km away from the city centre.
-Despite being quite far away, it is very accessible through a car, as the ground is very close to the A99 and A9 stretches of the autobahn.
-Even then, it is advisable to input the satnav address – Werner-Heisenberg-Allee 25, München – before starting the journey.
-If you are using the A9, the exit would be at exit 73 München-Fröttmaning-Süd.
-If you are taking the A99, then you can reach the Allianz Arena by taking the exit 12b München-Fröttmaning-Nord.
+Despite being quite far away, it is very accessible by car, as the ground is very close to the A99 and A9 stretches of the autobahn.
+Even then, inputting the satnav address – Werner-Heisenberg-Allee 25, Munchen – is advisable before starting the journey.

-The advantage of being situated away from the city centre is seen in the comfortable parking spaces.
-The car park for the Allianz Arena is one of the largest and it covers an incredible 9800 spaces.
-You should remember that parking spaces are not free and that you have to shell out €10 while exiting the park.
-This payment can be made through the ArenaCard, which is available in the stalls at the stadium.
+The advantage of being situated away from the city centre is the comfortable parking spaces.
+The Allianz Arena’s car park is one of the largest, covering an incredible 9800 spaces.
+However, parking spaces are not free, and you have to shell out €10 while exiting the park.
+This payment can be made through the ArenaCard, which is available in the stadium’s stalls.

 By train or metro

 The Allianz Arena can be reached by train or metro.
-Munich is well connected to top European cities through train, and it is not a surprise that the Munich station is one of the largest in Europe.
-One can take the Line 6 to get off at Fröttmaning.
-If you are in the old city centre, the Line 6 will take you to the Marienplatz and it is a 15 minute ride.
+Munich is well connected to top European cities by train, and it is not a surprise that the Munich station is one of the largest in Europe.
+One can take Line 6 to get off at Frottmaning.
+If you are in the old city centre, Line 6 will take you to the Marienplatz, and it is a 15-minute ride.
 If trams are preferred over the metro, it is possible to take a tram to Marienplatz from Ostbahnhof and Hauptbahnhof, which happen to be the largest train stations in Munich.

-Due to the city being well connected with trains to several parts of Europe, it is possible to make a weekend trip through trains and then make use of the metro and trams to reach the stadium.
-Since Germany is also very well connected to the parts of the world with flight services, this can also be an option for fans who want to visit the Allianz Arena and watch Bayern in action.
+Due to the city being well connected with trains to several parts of Europe, it is possible to make a weekend trip by train and then use the metro and trams to reach the stadium.
+Since Germany is also very well connected to parts of the world with flight services, this can also be an option for fans who want to visit the Allianz Arena and watch Bayern in action.

 Allianz Arena is one of the modern stadiums even if it has been around for more than a decade.
 You can expect top-class facilities when you visit this ground.
 It is one of the best destinations to watch football due to its expansive nature.
 The ground may lack in the personality of an old stadium, but it has all the modern conveniences.

-There are numerous options for getting food and drinks, while the clean concourses make for a pleasurable experience.
-Even though the ground is quite far away from the city centre, it remains well connected through a number of ways.
+There are numerous options for getting food and drinks, and the clean concourses make for a pleasurable experience.
+Even though the ground is quite far away from the city centre, it remains well connected in several ways.

-Away fans at the Allianz Arena are put in the third tier of the North stand.
-This section is very far away from the pitch, but it also results in some excellent views.
+Away fans at the Allianz Arena are in the North stand’s third tier.
+This section is far from the pitch, but it also results in some excellent views.
 The steep seating arrangement also helps in spotting the tactical battle on the pitch.
-If you are visiting the Allianz Arena for a Champions League night, the allocation of tickets would be just over 3000.
+If you visit the Allianz Arena for a Champions League night, the ticket allocation would be just over 3000.

 You should be prepared for a sparse environment near the stadium, as it is far from the city centre.
-The lack of entertainment options aside from the football is a stark contrast to many of the older stadiums.
+Aside from the football, the lack of entertainment options is a stark contrast to many of the older stadiums.

-For those who want to stay near the stadium, the options are limited.
-But there is always the option of staying in the city and taking the excellent public transport to the ground.
+The options for those who want to stay near the stadium are limited.
+However, there is always the option of staying in the city and taking the excellent public transport to the ground.
 There are numerous hotels in the city centre.

 - Augustiner-Keller – Arnulfstraße 52, 80335 München, Germany